engineyard/ey-docs/pages/collaboration_info.md

 Many Engine Yard customers develop applications for multiple consumers simultaneously.
 These consumers might be external customers, or separate internal applications.
 In such situations, having common credentials that can be used across each account is useful for customers.
 The following is a recommended workflow for these use cases:

   - Create a new account for each customer.
-You can do so by [signing up](http://cloud.engineyard.com).
+You can do so by [[signing up|http://cloud.engineyard.com]].
 This will create a new creator user, which is the administrator user for this account. **NOTE: If you already have existing accounts that you would like to collaborate with, skip this step.**
   - In the new account, go to the accounts section and add developers to the account.
 If the developers already have Engine Yard credentials, they can accept the invitation under whatever account they’re signed in as.
 You can also add new users to each account.
 Simply add their email information and they will receive an invitation to open a new account.
   - If you would like to hand off the project to your customer, give them credentials for the creator account, and remove any members that are no longer need access from the Accounts page.